 “Dr. Broz had made a significant impact on my life.
 After just one session with her I was able to get more sleep and handle issues with my husband and young kids better.
 She’s empathic and very easy to talk to.
 I would recommend her to anyone looking for help with stress, sleep issues, anger or relationship advice.
-Thanks Sandra for everything you do for me and all your patients.”
+Thanks, Sandra for everything you do for me and all your patients.”

-How do you calm down anxiety?
+How do I calm anxiety?

-What helps night time anxiety?
+What helps treat anxiety?

-How long can anxiety last?
+How long does anxiety last?